AngelosPloumpis/Weather-Database/README.md

 - The advisory table and procedure weren’t part of the original project in the book — I added them because I thought it would be helpful to highlight extreme weather conditions automatically.
 - The criteria I used for generating advisory messages are just a proof of concept.
 The advisory system can easily be expanded to include any conditions that would make driving unsafe — the examples in the code are just a starting point.
+- The advisory procedure is created once during the initial setup and doesn’t need to be recreated each time the system runs.
+The Copy_Current_Weather script simply calls it when needed.
+This keeps the process efficient and avoids unnecessary overhead.
 - I wrote all the SQL scripts myself.
 The Bash and cron scripts were adapted from the book, but I modified them to prompt for credentials and fit this project.
 - In the future, I’d like to add a simple predictive model using Python or R to forecast next-day temperatures based on the data.